ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 in direct time.
 Add in additional context-switching time spent bringing in others to help solve the problems, and poor DX quickly goes to the top of the list of areas that, when left unaddressed, can tank an otherwise high-performing engineering team.

- ere are two prerequisites to a great developer experience:
+ There are two prerequisites to a great developer experience:

 1. Tools that make it easy to have highly reliable and reproducible environments and dependency chains
 1. Documentation and consistency in practices for how things are done